100+ Best Things to do in LA | The Ultimate Bucket List

 If you’re wondering what to see in Beverly Hills besides designer stores, other things to see in Beverly Hills include the Beverly Gardens Park and the Beverly Hills Signs.

 My favorite place in Beverly Hills that meets my budget?
 Sprinkles!
 This is where you will try the best cupcakes of your life.
 I’m not even joking, they’re SO good.

 Alternatively, if you’re trying to figure what to do in Beverly Hills to get a good overview of the city with a local guide, this segway tour is a good option to start with.

 Similar to the Hollywood Walk of Fame, Madame Tussauds is one of the most popular Hollywood tourist attractions to experience.
 The one in LA is actually the only Madame Tussauds I’ve been to, and I’d say it’s worth a visit at least once if you haven’t been to a wax museum before.

-If you've been to other Madame Tussauds locations, it might not be as novel, but this has quickly become one of those places to visit in Hollywood if you you have a couple of hours to spare and want to pose with wax replicas of your favorite stars.
+If you’ve been to other Madame Tussauds locations, it might not be as novel, but this is one of those places to visit in Hollywood if you have a couple of hours to spare and want to pose with wax replicas of your favorite stars.

 It’s not for everyone, but you may as well get up close and personal with famous people if you’re in Hollywood.